Edd-v2/Edd-v2/README.md

 - 🔭 Working on Websites/Go and Java Development
 - 🌱 Learning Go & more
 - 🌱 Employed by ORBYTA Turin (IT)
-- 👯 I’m looking to collaborate on: *influenzanet*
+- 👯 I’m looking to collaborate on:
 -  📫 How to reach me: ..
 (WIP)
 ## Languages and Tools